-Insertion of the catheter from one of the main central veins (subclavian, internal jugular, femoral) gets into the superior or inferior vena cava and reach the right atrium.
+Insertion of the catheter from one of the main central veins (subclavian, internal jugular, femoral) traverses into the superior or inferior vena cava and reach the right atrium.
 From the right atrium through the tricuspid valve, the catheter reaches the right ventricle.
-At this point, the balloon can be inflated, and this helps the catheter to move to the right ventricular outflow tract and there through the pulmonary artery after getting across the pulmonary valve.
-The tip of the catheter lays into the main pulmonary artery, where the balloon can be inflated and deflate for measurement of pressure.
+From here the catheter is advanced to the right ventricular outflow tract and then to the pulmonary artery after getting across the pulmonary valve.
+The tip of the catheter lays into the main pulmonary artery, where the balloon can be inflated and deflated for measurement of pressures.
+Balloon can be inflated here to obtain pulmonary capillary wedge (or occlusive) pressure which gives an indirect assessment of left sided filling pressures.

 During the placement of the catheter, due to the transducer that is in the catheter, a pressure waveform can be seen in the monitor.
 Each section of the right heart anatomy has a distinctive pattern that can help to assist or helps to determine where is the catheter tips.